 The World's Entertainment Capital

-Las Vegas is well know for its wide variety of entertainment options from gambling to concerts, from magic to theatrical productions.
-A number of "in-residence" shows already have tickets available for November 2020 including:
+Las Vegas is well known for its wide variety of entertainment options from gambling to concerts, from magic to theatrical productions.
+Several "in-residence" shows already have tickets available for November 2020 including:

 Ready for something off the beaten track?
 The Atlas Obscura Guide To Las Vegas lists 31 "cool, hidden and unusual things to do in Las Vegas" including: